Rural purge: Replacement shows

-Much of the programming that was axed was not directly replaced.
+Much of the programming canceled by the networks continued as first-run syndicated programming by network affiliate stations.
 The Prime Time Access Rule had forced the networks to surrender the 7:30 p.m.
-Eastern Time time slot back to its affiliates, which was another part of the impetus for the rural purge.
-Lassie and Hee Haw almost immediately went into first-run syndication, where stations (many of them CBS affiliates) usually aired the shows in the fringe time slot that the networks had been forced to surrender.
-(Several other network cast-offs that had been axed for similar reasons, such as ABC's The Lawrence Welk Show and NBC's Wild Kingdom, earned similar extensions of their runs through syndication at the same time.)
+Eastern fringe time slot back to their affiliates, another impetus for the rural purge.
+Lassie and Hee Haw almost immediately went into syndication during the fringe time slot, mainly at CBS affiliates.
+Several other network cast-offs such as ABC's The Lawrence Welk Show and NBC's Wild Kingdom, earned similar extensions through syndication.

-For the time slots that the networks retained, CBS head Fred Silverman replaced much of the canceled programming in 1971 and 1972 with "relevant" fare.
-Following All in the Family were its many spinoffs including Maude (debuting in 1972) and The Jeffersons (which premiered in 1975).
-Following the success of The Mary Tyler Moore Show, the series' production company MTM Productions developed the popular The Bob Newhart Show.
-M*A*S*H was added to the network in 1972, placing in the top 10 shows for its final seven of eleven seasons, and eventually aired the most watched single episode of any series in U.S. television history during its 1983 series finale.
+For the network time slots, CBS head Fred Silverman replaced much of the canceled programming in 1971 and 1972 with "relevant" fare.
+Following the spectacular success of All in the Family, its creator Norman Lear produced its many spinoffs including Maude (debuting 1972) and The Jeffersons (1975).
+The success of The Mary Tyler Moore Show led MTM Productions to develop the popular The Bob Newhart Show.
+The sardonic, sophisticated comedy M*A*S*H was added to the network in 1972, placing in the top 10 shows for its final seven of eleven seasons: it eventually aired the most watched single episode of any series in U.S. television history during its 1983 series finale.

 A side effect of the rural purge was the reduction of the laugh track.
-Most of the rural-oriented programs were filmed in the single-camera setup without a studio audience, with the canned laughter added by laugh-track proprietor Charley Douglass.
-The newer shows that came to television in the early 1970s were multiple-camera setups with live studio audiences, a trend that would become the norm throughout the 1970s and even into today, with the laugh track mostly limited to sweetening.
-This was not possible for M*A*S*H, which was filmed on location, but due to the occasionally serious nature of the material, producers of the military hospital dramedy did not want a laugh track to be used.
-CBS compromised by excluding use of a laugh track in certain scenes, including the operating room.
+Most of the rural-oriented programs were filmed in the single-camera setup without a studio audience, but with canned laughter added by laugh-track proprietor Charley Douglass.
+The newer shows of the early 1970s were multiple-camera setups with live studio audiences, which became the norm throughout the 1970s and continues today, with the laugh track mostly limited to sweetening.
+This was not possible for M*A*S*H, which was filmed on location, but due to the occasionally serious nature of the material, producers of the military hospital dramedy did not want a laugh track.
+CBS compromised by excluding the laugh track in certain scenes, including the operating room.